eclipse-tractusx/tractus-x-umbrella/docs/user/setup/README.md

 ### 3.1 Windows with WSL

-Follow these steps when running Ubuntu 22.04 LTS in WSL:
+Follow these steps when running Ubuntu in WSL:

 ```bash
 # Install kubectl